sarthak-sriw/Chattel_tech_pvt_ltd/README.md

  1.Companies whose difference between  %chg at two fixed time instances crosses 2 percent.

- 2.Performing technical indicators using stockstats library
+ 2.Performing technical indicators using stockstats library by using Pevious time instance's last price as open for current time instance.
+Current Last price can be close for current.